bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 Please be aware that if you scale your deployment back up without fixing the underlying issues, our automated process will scale the application back down again the following week.

-### Timeline
+## Timeline

 **Silver cluster timeline**
-- Starting January 23, the automation tool will run weekly on Tuesday mornings
+- Starting January 23, these automated tools will run weekly on Tuesday mornings

 **Gold and Emerald cluster timeline**
 - Implementation is planned for early 2024